Anc3vt/d2d2-framework/README.md

 The goal of D2D2 is to create an easy-to-use framework for rapid development of 2D games and applications in the Java language.
 I aim to provide developers with tools that allow them to focus on the creative process and achieve desired results without unnecessary difficulties.

-## Contribution

-Contributions to the D2D2 project are welcome.
-If you have ideas, suggestions, or bug fixes, please open a new issue or create a pull request in our GitHub repository.

 ## A basic example of initializing and creating a simple animation:
 ```java
 public static void main(String[] args) {